pdamoc/elmChallenges/README.md

 ## Challenge No. 5

 Write a snake clone.
 Make it save the top score for each user using local storage.
 Make it possible to start the game again without refreshing the page.

+## Challenge No. 6

+With the previous challenge, sepparate the high score from the rest of the application in its own module so it can be reused in another game.
+Separate the game into its own module so it can be loaded from another application.